Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Optimal allocation decision for QC-PRAGM

-This is a convex optimization problem, with the constraints defined in Definition~\ref{def:QC-PRAGM}.
-The resolution of this problem using an open-source Python package named CVXPY \cite{diamond2016cvxpy, agrawal2018rewriting} for convex optimization problems yields a total cost at Nash equilibrium equal to $27450$ (which corresponds to the optimal cost that the system can achieve), along with the following resource allocation strategy $M$.
+\begin{example} Example of circuit partitioning based on Algorithm \ref{algo:Inter-node-communication}, where we illustrate two arbitrary quantum algorithms in circuits along with their respective representations after partitioning in Figure \ref{fig:example1}.
+The resolution of the problem yields a total cost at the Nash equilibrium equal to $27450$ (which corresponds to the optimal cost that the system can achieve), along with the following resource allocation strategy $M$.